-Power of Suppliers
+3. Power of Suppliers

 The number of suppliers or competitors in your market directly affects your company’s ability to control prices.
-When there are only a few suppliers in your industry, each supplier holds a ton of pricing power because if a consumer doesn’t accept your prices, you and your fellow suppliers can easily find someone else who will.
+When there's little to no competition, suppliers hold the pricing power.
+If a consumer doesn’t accept your prices, you and your fellow suppliers can easily find someone else who will.

-With 11 major suppliers in a massively popular industry -- and five or less brands competing in each segment of the market -- the suppliers hold a lot of pricing power.
+With 11 major suppliers in a massively popular industry — and five or less brands competing in each segment of the market — the suppliers hold a lot of pricing power.
 Almost every baseball player, from little league to college, needs an aluminum baseball bat to train and compete, so they’re very dependent on these suppliers, which gives them even more pricing power.

-Power of Customers
+4. Power of Customers

 The number of customers in your industry directly affects their ability to control prices.
 If there are only a few customers in your industry, they hold most of the power.

-Every single baseball player, from little league to college, needs an aluminum baseball to train and compete, so each supplier in the aluminum baseball bat industry has a huge potential customer base to market and sell to.
-Since there are such few suppliers and so many customers in this market, the customers don’t hold enough power to drive the prices down.
+Every single baseball player needs an aluminum baseball to train and compete, so each supplier in the aluminum baseball bat industry has a huge potential customer base to market and sell to.
+Since there are few suppliers and so many customers in this market, the customers don’t hold enough power to drive the prices down.

-Threat of Substitute Products
+5. Threat of Substitute Products

 If your product has cheaper or superior substitutes, you not only have to compete with other players in your industry, but you also have to compete with businesses in other industries

 If your product doesn’t have cheaper or superior substitutes, though, the businesses who produce these substitutes don’t pose as much of a threat to you or your direct competitors.
 This low multi-market competition might only drop your prices and profits slightly.

-Instead of buying aluminum baseball bats, players could buy wood bats from suppliers who only manufacture wood bats, like Baum Bats, Old Hickory, and Sam Bat.
+Instead of buying aluminum baseball bats, players could buy bats from suppliers who only manufacture wood bats, like Baum Bats, Old Hickory, and Sam Bat.
 But the odds of this happening are extremely low.
 Even though individual wood bats cost less than individual aluminum bats, wood bats break much more frequently.